 The Campus Center information desk serves as the lost and found.
-Lost items will be kept at the information desk for a maximum of one semester.
-Unclaimed property will be taken to DPS at the end of each semester.
+Lost items will be kept in the Campus Center Office Suite (YCC-128) for a maximum of one semester.
+Unclaimed property will be disposed of at the end of each semester.

 Skates and Drones

 The use of drones, skateboards, inline skates, bikes, scooters, and similar items are not permitted in the building.

 William T. Young Campus Center welcomes visitors and guests.
 We ask visitors and guests to comply with all college and building policies.